ddw26/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## OBJECTIVE ##
 I was hired as a data analyst for PyBer- a python based ride sharing application.
 Pyber tasked me with completing an exploratory analysis over large data sets, and visualize them accordingly.
+My exploratory analysis allowed Pyber to improve rider accessibility and determine affordability for underserved neighborhoods.